 > T-money Transportation Card

 Or, buy a T-money Card.
 This hassle-free card can be used for public transportations and taxis in all of Korea (at a discount), AREX Incheon Airport Express Train, at a convenience store, and for coin lockers.

 > Airport Transportation

 > Luggage Delivery Service

 Speaking of stress-free travel, why not use a super-efficient luggage delivery service from the airport to your hotel?
-I have also used a hotel-to-hotel service (between two cities) and would highly recommend it.
+These services in Korea are super fast and reliable.
+I would highly recommend it.

 > Korean High-Speed Rail Pass

 Buy a discounted KTX pass, if you are venturing outside of Seoul.
 A high-speed rail takes you from Seoul to Busan in less than 2.5 hours.